 Makes technical changes to provisions governing assisted outpatient mental health treatment programs.

 Requires hospital employees with patient contact to wear identification tags displaying their role and name.
-Allows hospitals to display employee names in various formats to protect staff privacy and safety.
-Permits hospitals to exempt employees from wearing ID tags when necessary for safety reasons.
+Allows hospitals to protect staff privacy by displaying partial names on identification badges.
+Mandates 18-point type or larger font on all employee identification badges.

 Requires hospital employees with patient contact to wear identification tags displaying their role and name.
-Allows hospitals to display employee names in various formats to protect staff privacy and safety.
-Permits hospitals to exempt employees from wearing ID tags when necessary for safety reasons.
+Allows hospitals to protect staff privacy by displaying partial names on identification badges.
+Mandates 18-point type or larger font on all employee identification badges.

 Expands placement options for conservatees to include secured nursing and intermediate care facilities.
 Requires court approval for moving conservatees between different types of facilities except in emergencies.
 Mandates annual court reviews to ensure appropriate placement and medication administration.
 Strengthens protections against medication abuse through enhanced oversight and documentation requirements.